Solving the mystery of why users don't scroll beyond the hero and fixing it

 I was responsible for gathering and analysing the data, identifying possible causes and proposing solutions.
 I suggested improvements, that included:

-• Redesigning the hero section to eliminate the “false floor” effect.
+• Redesigning the hero section to eliminate the “false floor” effect, by indicating there's more content below the fold.

-• Replacing the hero image with content that resonates better with potential clients.
+• Replacing the hero section’s visuals and copy with content that clearly communicates the company’s services and benefits to potential clients.

 I was also responsible for wireframing the new, improved home page layout.